Package Leaflet: Information for the User

 No special storage conditions are required.

-Medicines should not be disposed of through drains or in the trash.
-Ask your pharmacist how to dispose of the packaging and medicines you no longer need.
+Medicines should not be thrown away through the sewers or in the trash.
+Ask your pharmacist how to dispose of the packaging and medications you no longer need.
 This will help protect the environment.

 Composition of Sertralina Vir-Pharma